clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 Recently at work I've spent some time getting to know the Lightness, Chroma, and Hue (LCH) color space by experimenting with using it for programmatically generating color palettes.
 Much has already been said about the LCH color space ([OKLCH in CSS: why we moved from RGB and HSL][oklch-in-css] by [Evil Martians][evil-martians] comes to mind and is recommended reading) so I won't go into too much depth about it here.

+The "TLDR" is that the LCH color space provides a way to manipulate colors while maintaining lightness that is perceptually similar across different hues.
+That might not sound like a big deal, but when you consider the implications it has for working with color programmatically, I think it's pretty huge, and it's why I decided to write about it here.

+- **Quick fact**: the LCH color space is really the "Lab" color space with different channels (lightness, chroma, and hue) that are more intuitive for specifying a color than Lab's "a" and "b" channels.

-The "TLDR" is that the LCH color space provides a way to manipulate colors while maintaining lightness that is perceptually similar across hues.
-That might not sound like a big deal, but it is drastically different than the HSL or HSV color spaces where the same lightness value used with different hues can result in colors that look drastically different in terms of lightness.
+- **Important context**: the "maintains perceptual lightness across hues" part of the LCH color space is drastically different than the HSL or HSV color spaces where the same lightness value used with different hues can result in colors that look drastically different in terms of lightness.

-To quickly demonstrate, here are a couple of different colors defined using HSL with the same lightness value applied to them.
-Notice how the lightness of the two colors doesn't look quite the same:
+To quickly demonstrate the difference between HSL and LCH here are a couple of different colors defined using HSL and then LCH with the same lightness value applied to them.

+Here are the HSL colors:

 {% set caption %}
   Two color swatches, blue and magenta, defined using the HSL color space with a shared saturation value of 100% and lightness value of 50%.
 The blue is noticeably darker than the magenta despite using the same lightness value.